 Try to set yourself up in front of a ring light or natural light source.
 The lighting should be even and not dappled.
 You should also avoid bright light behind you, which will make your image show up darker and possibly break through the background.

 Your lighting should match the brightness and contrast of the virtual background, so feel free to walk around your workspace and find the lighting that looks the most natural.

 With these virtual background best practices, you have all the tools you need to get started.
 Though it can improve your video to have a ring light, green screen, or high-quality webcam, you can optimize your space for a smooth, bold, and effective virtual background.

 Don’t forget to have fun!
 Do some editing and make your virtual background uniquely yours.

 Virtual backgrounds are super simple to add to your Covideos.
 Check out our virtual background guide for more information.
-And if you’re ready to try it for yourself, sign up for a free trial and experience all our exciting features.
+And if you’re ready to try it for yourself, Start a free trial and experience all our exciting features.